alienator88/Pearcleaner/README.md

 ## Issues
 > [!WARNING]
 > - When submitting issues, please use the appropriate issue template corresponding with your problem [HERE](https://github.com/alienator88/Pearcleaner/issues/new/choose)
-> - For issues with unrelated files being found or not enough files being found, try the new Condition Builder (Hammer icon next to uninstall button) before submitting an APP bug
-> - Templates not filled out with the requested details will be closed.
-Unfortunately I don't have the time to act as help desk support asking for all the missing information.
-Help me help you 🙂
+> - Issue templates not filled out with the requested details will be closed.
+> - Beta versions of macOS will not be supported in terms of issues

 ## Requirements
 > [!NOTE]
-> - MacOS 13.0+ (Most functions might work on a Beta OS, but I will not support bugs for these until they are out of Beta channel.)
+> - MacOS 13.0+ [Non-beta releases]
-> - Full Disk permission to search for files and also Accessibility permission to delete/restore files
+> - Full Disk permission to search for files
+> - Accessibility permission to delete/restore files
+> - Automation permission to control Finder